 The call does not address the need for humanitarian or military support.
+SI also does not support reconstruction of physical infrastructure nor equipment purchases.

 2.1 Thematic orientation

 The call has two overarching orientations that connect to Ukraine's construction and reform work for EU integration.
 These are: